 We use only the highest grade Norway Spruce timber in our log cabin homes.
 This timber is sourced in Siberia, where the trees are 150 years old when they are harvested.
 They are extremely well suited to timber for construction of log houses Ireland.
 Because they have a very short growing season, these trees have extremely tight grain, and and will not twist, warp or buckle overtime.
 Have a read of our blog post all about log cabin timber here: ,,What timber should a log cabin be built with?

 The double-glazed, tilt-and-turn windows and five-point locking doors in our log houses are made of extremely high quality, and will endure for a lifetime.
-We also offer a wide choice of differnt log cabin windows, including white or coloured PVC windows.
+We also offer a wide choice of different log cabin windows, including white or coloured PVC windows.
 Read our blog post here: ,,Which windows for your log cabin?

 Log cabin insulation

-We use high quality kingspan log cabin Insulation in our log cabin homes.
+We use high quality Kingspan log cabin Insulation in our log cabin homes.
 Our log cabin in Boyle was built for us in the spring of 2018.
 The summer of 2018 was a great summer – really hot for weeks!
 (Will we ever forget!)
-Anyway, we were really amazed at how cool the cabin remained all of that summer, espite the sun beating down on our black roof.
+Anyway, we were really amazed at how cool the cabin remained all of that summer, despite the sun beating down on our black roof.
 The coolness was due to the quality of insulation in our log cabin roof.
 (And also due to the positioning of our cabin – we get very little sun in through our windows.
 Come and visit us at the Boyle Log Cabin Showhouse and you’ll see…)

 Our standard log cabin insulation thickness is 100mm, but this can be increased according to the customers wishes or planning specifications.